feature-flags-co/ffc-react-client-sdk/README.md

 ```

 ## Flag keys
-Feature-flags.co primarily identifies feature flags by a key which must contain only alphanumeric characters, dots (.), underscores (_), and dashes (-).
+feature-flags.co primarily identifies feature flags by a key which must contain only alphanumeric characters, dots (.), underscores (_), and dashes (-).
 These keys are used across all of our APIs as well as in the SDKs to identify flags.

 However, JavaScript and React cannot access keys with a dot notation, so the React SDK can change all flag keys to camel case (you need to activate this with the **reactOptions.useCamelCaseFlagKeys** parameter).
 A flag with key dev-flag-test is accessible as flags.devFlagTest.
+This notation **flags['dev-flag-test']** should be used if useCamelCaseFlagKeys is disabled, which is by default.

 Be aware, by activating useCamelCaseFlagKeys, you would see following problems:

 - It is possible to induce a key collision if there are multiple flag keys which resolve to the same camel-case key.
-For example, dev-flag-test and dev.flag.test are unique keys in LaunchDarkly, but the React SDK changes them to the same camel-case key.
+For example, dev-flag-test and dev.flag.test are unique keys, but the React SDK changes them to the same camel-case key.
 - If a flag key contains three or more capital letters in a row, the SDK automatically converts all letters between the first and last capital letter to lower case.
 For example, the SDK converts a flag with the key devQAFlagTest to devQaFlagTest.
 If you use devQAFlagTest with the useFlags() hook, the SDK does not find the flag.
 - Our code [references tool](https://github.com/feature-flags-co/ffc-code-refs-core) expects your source code to reference the exact key, not a camel-case equivalent.
 The tool does not detect keys that were automatically changed to camel-case.
 - Because the camel-case functionality is implemented in the React SDK instead of in the underlying JavaScript SDK, the underlying client object and functionality provided by the JavaScript SDK reflect flag keys in their original format.
 Only React-specific contexts such as your injected props use camel case.